Single Sign On (SSO)

 • Improved productivity when they save time logging in to all web applications they need access to.

 • Reduced password fatigue.
-SSO services eliminate the need for employees having to remember or store different passwords for different applications.
+SSO services eliminate the need for employees to remember or store different passwords for different applications.